CityOfZion/neo-tools/README.md

 # when one is found.
 This will loop forever, return the time field, and present
 # the time in human-readable format.
 node new_transaction_alert_loop.js -i 0 -H -t -w 1

+# Watch the default wallet address on main net for new transactions older than 7 minutes and send an email
+node new_transaction_alert_loop.js -n main -o 7

 ```